qfpl/reflex-tutorial/blog/drafts/reflex/basics/events.md

 We can be more concise than that, as `reflex` adds a lot of useful typeclass instances for us.

-As an example, we can use this instance:
+This instance:
 ```haskell
 instance Semigroup a => Semigroup (Event t a) where ...
 ```
-to rewrite `eMerge`:
+can be used to simplify `eMerge`:
 ```haskell
 eMerge :: Event t Text
 eMerge = eFizz <> eBuzz